spraa/Prakruti-Shashidhar/README.md

 # Hello! 👋🏻 I'm Prakruti Shashidhar

 ### 🌟 About Me
 I'm a **Software Engineer** passionate about crafting visually stunning and user-friendly interfaces while ensuring seamless and efficient data management.
-I enjoy building solutions that merge creativity with functionality, making technology accessible and impactful for users.
+I enjoy building solutions that merge creativity with functionality , making technology accessible and impactful for users.

 ---